Bhargavi84/Explore-Ireland-MS2/README.md

 ### Scope
 ___
-To create a website that will help the users get motivated to plan their travel next to Ireland.
+To create a website that will help the users get motivated to plan their travel destination to Ireland.
 The website has been divided into different section so that user can easily look into that and the infomation are easy and understanble way so that  they can plan their next trip.

 ### Structure
 ___
-The  webpage is a single page website that consists of four sections: Home, History and culture, Explore and Contact.
+The  webpage is a single page website that contains four sections: Home, History and culture, Explore and Contact.
-To navigate to different destinations on the website, users need to click navigation links that allow them to jump to different sections of the content or scroll down the page.
+To navigate to different section on the website, users need to click navigation links that allow them to jump to desired sections of the content or scroll down the page.

 ### Skeleton
 ___